microsoft/DynamicTelemetry/docs/docs/Demos.0.DynamicID.md

 doesn't.
 We'll inspect both in the Application Insights Log database, to spot the difference.

-### Seeing the DurableID in Azures Application Insights
+### Seeing the DurableID in Azure's Application Insights

-Lets start with the recommended way to log in .NET; using ILogger, with a compiler generated Durable ID.
+Let's start with the recommended way to log in .NET; using 'ILogger', with a compiler generated Durable ID.

 #### Recommended Way to Log